decaporg/decap-cms/website/content/docs/beta-features.md

 > `netlify-cms-proxy-server` runs an unauthenticated express server.
 As any client can send requests to the server, it should only be used for local development.

-## GitLab and BitBucket editorial workflow support
+## GitLab and BitBucket Editorial Workflow Support

 You can enable the Editorial Workflow with the following line in your Netlify CMS `config.yml` file: